Hello! My name is Eran, and I want to help you become a 21st Century Parent!

 One day, as he was jumping up and down on the sofa – even though I repeatedly told him not to – I suddenly lost it.
 Something grew in my belly and this huge bellow came out of me: “JUST STOP IT!
-WHAT THE HELL IS WRONG WITH YOU?”
+WHAT THE HELL IS WRONG WITH YOU?”.

 Then I grabbed him by the arms and hauled him into his room.

 Thoughts were running through my head as I watched his little face wrinkle in insult.
-My mind was telling me “What’s wrong with me?
+My mind was telling me “What’s wrong with you?
 Where did this rage even come from?”
 I was really scared that I just traumatized my boy for life!